nz0001na/handson-ml/GANs/Readme.md

 synthesizes high-resolution images from semantic label maps.
 GauGAN is based around a special denormalization technique proposed in:
 Semantic Image Synthesis with Spatially-Adaptive Normalization (https://arxiv.org/abs/1903.07291).

+## CycleGAN
+a generative model based on the paper Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks by Zhu et al. 2017, https://arxiv.org/abs/1703.10593, commonly referred to as CycleGAN.

 # Evaluation
 ##  Fréchet distance